The

 1853

-mention of a cemetery name in a death record (most early death records do not
+cemetery name in a death record (most early death records do not mention a

 Anderson, aged 36yr – Union Cemetery